-Toyota Motor Corporation’s vision statement indicates the company’s long-term strategic direction in the automobile industry.
-This vision statement reads, “Toyota will lead the way to the future of mobility, enriching lives around the world with the safest and most responsible ways of moving people.
-Through our commitment to quality, constant innovation and respect for the planet, we aim to exceed expectations and be rewarded with a smile.
-We will meet our challenging goals by engaging the talent and passion of people, who believe there is always a better way.”
+Toyota’s corporate vision statement indicates the company’s long-term strategic plan in the automobile industry.
+This vision statement reads, “Toyota will lead the future mobility society, enriching lives around the world with the safest and most responsible ways of moving people.
+Through our commitment to quality, ceaseless innovation, and respect for the planet, we strive to exceed expectations and be rewarded with a smile.
+We will meet challenging goals by engaging the talent and passion of people who believe there is always a better way.”
 This vision entails industry leadership, as well as the various principles and ideals that the company applies to ensure the competitiveness of its automotive products.
 Toyota’s corporate vision has the following key elements that reflect the future strategic direction of the business:

 - Bartkus, B., Glassman, M., & McAfee, B. (2006).
 Mission statement quality and financial performance.
 European Management Journal, 24(1), 86-94.

 - Kirkpatrick, S. A. (2016).
 Build a better vision statement: Extending research with practical advice.
 Rowman & Littlefield.

 - Kirkpatrick, S. A. (2017).
 Toward a grounded theory: A qualitative study of vision statement development.
 Journal of Management Policy and Practice, 18(1), 87-101.

 - Meckling, J., & Nahm, J. (2019).
 The politics of technology bans: Industrial policy competition and green goals for the auto industry.
 Energy Policy, 126, 470-479.